Chola art and architecture: Lost wax technique

 Chola period bronzes were created using the lost wax technique.
 It is known in artistic terms as "Cire Perdue".
 The Sanskrit Shilpa texts call it the Madhu Uchchishtta Vidhana.

 Beeswax and kungilium (a type of camphor) are mixed with a little oil and kneaded well.
 The figure is sculpted from this mixture fashioning all the minute details.
-This is the wax model original.
+This is the original wax model.

 The entire figure is then coated with clay made from termite hills until the mould is of a necessary thickness.
 Then the whole thing is dried and fired in an oven with cow-dung cakes.
 The wax model melts and flows out, while some of it vapourises.

 The metal alloy of bronze is melted and poured into the empty clay-mould.
 This particular bronze alloy is known as Pancha Loham.
 When the metal has filled all crevices and has settled and hardened and cooled, the mould is broken off.
 The bronze figure thus obtained is then cleaned, finer details are added, blemishes are removed, smoothened, and polished well.
 Hence each bronze icon is unique and the mould cannot be used to create copies.